clhenrick/cartodb-tutorial/cartodb-dorkshop-tutorial.md

 - It builds on SQL - if you already know SQL, this is an easy way to get into doing GIS analysis.
 - You can query data dynamically - if you have a server that can crunch a PostGIS query and return JSON, you can do dynamic spatial queries in your apps. e.g. "Find me all points near me."

-If you are interested you can find an introductory tutorial about using PostGIS in CartoDB [here](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/README.md#postgis).
+If you are interested you can find another introductory tutorial about using PostGIS in CartoDB [here](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/README.md#postgis).
+We will cover some basic PostGIS in this tutorial though.